Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Introduction

-In order to implement universal quantum computation (UQC) in the above MPQC protocol, a particular universal set of quantum gates need to be chosen.
-In addition, these quantum gates need to be transversal for a CSS QECC chosen at the beginning of the MPQC protocol.
+To implement the universal quantum computation (UQC) in the above MPQC protocol, a particular universal set of quantum gates need to be chosen.
+In addition, these quantum gates need to be transversal for a CSS QECC that is chosen at the beginning of the MPQC protocol.
 Specifically, this means that the application of local quantum operations to each \textit{share} should yield a meaningful logical operation on the global logical quantum state.
-However, it is known to be impossible to implement an entire universal set of quantum gates transversally not only for the CSS QECCs, but for any QECC~\cite{eastin_prl_102_110502_2009}.
-Actually, the solution to this problem lies in the extension of the transversal set of quantum gates with a non-transversal quantum gate, where a non-transversal quantum gate is implemented for example by the gate teleportation technique, i.e., with the help of transversal quantum gates, local measurements and classical communication, and ancillary quantum state~\cite{gottesman_nature_402_390-393_1999}.
+However, it is known to be impossible to implement an entire universal set of quantum gates transversally not only for the CSS QECCs but for any QECC~\cite{eastin_prl_102_110502_2009}.
+Actually, the solution to this problem lies in the extension of the transversal set of quantum gates with a non-transversal quantum gate, which can be implemented for example by the gate teleportation technique, i.e., with the help of transversal quantum gates, local measurements, classical communication, and ancillary quantum state~\cite{gottesman_nature_402_390-393_1999}.

-In particular, MPQC protocol suggested in Ref.~\cite{lipinska_pra_102_022405_2020} is based on a sub-class of CSS QECCs, i.e., self-dual CSS QECCs~\cite{steane_prsla_452_2551-2577_1996,chalderbank_pra_54_1098_1996} where the universal set of quantum gates is chosen to be Clifford gates ($H$ gate, $P$ gate, and $\mathrm{C}\text{-}X$ gate) in combination with the $T$ gate~\cite{nebe_dcc_24_99-122_2001}.
-Self-dual CSS QECCs allow trivial implementation of the transversal Clifford gates, but require additional techniques for implementation of the non-transversal $T$ gate.
-In case of the MPQC protocol suggested in Ref.~\cite{lipinska_pra_102_022405_2020} one requires two additional techniques: the gate teleportation technique and the technique for the verification of the ``magic'' state.
-Indeed, these two additional techniques require extra workspace for the implementation.
+In particular, the MPQC protocol suggested in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2} is based on a sub-class of CSS QECCs, i.e., self-dual CSS QECCs~\cite{steane_prsla_452_2551-2577_1996,calderbank_pra_54_1098_1996} where the universal set of quantum gates is chosen to be the Clifford gates ($H$ gate, $P$ gate, and $\mathrm{C}\text{-}X$ gate) in combination with the $T$ gate~\cite{nebe_dcc_24_99-122_2001}, see Appendix~\ref{sec:quantum_gates_definitions} for definitions of the quantum gates.
+Self-dual CSS QECCs allow trivial implementation of the transversal Clifford gates but require additional techniques for implementation of the non-transversal $T$ gate.
+In case of the MPQC protocol originally suggested in Ref.~\cite{lipinska_pra_102_022405_2020} and later significantly reconsidered in Ref.~\cite{lipinska_arxiv:2004.10486v2} one requires two additional techniques: the gate teleportation technique and the verification of the ``magic'' state technique, the latter of which is implemented by a statistical testing of the randomly selected ``magic'' states with their subsequent distillation~\footnote{In the original version of the MPQC protocol the verification of the ``magic'' state technique was implemented by the protocol called ``verification of the Clifford stabilized states'' (VCSS) which contained potential problems coming from the engagement of a non-transversal $\mathrm{C}\text{-}XP^\dag$ gate, see Appendix~\ref{sec:vcss_summary} and Appendix~\ref{sec:vcss_critics}.}.
+Indeed, these additional techniques require an extra workspace for the implementation.